 - Settling down on the sofa in the afternoon to watch your favourite movies on TV

-Answering this question truthfully and aligning your actions accordingly will mean you are honouring your values and being true to yourself.
+Answering this question truthfully and aligning your actions accordingly will allow you to honour your values and be true to yourself.

 Action: Write down 3-5 things that would make your Christmas meaningful and find a way to weave them into your day.